Table of contents:

 Now click on “Generate training schedule” to receive your training plan.
 Changes can be made at any time using the “Settings” button in the header.
 AFTER EVERY CHANGE THE PLAN HAS TO BE GENERATED AGAIN.
 Only future planned training will be changed, the past will not be affected.

 Now you have your first training plan.
 Congratulations.
-Actually you are ready to start.
-But there are still a few features that make your training easier.
+Actually, you are ready to start.
+But there are still some features that will make your training more efficient.